andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 title: A Primer on Linear Regression
 ---

 When people think of machine learning, they usually imagine the complex neural network algorithms that can find faces in images (or even create faces...).
-All machine learning is, though, is finding patterns in data, and one of the simplest and oldest forms of that is linear regression.
+All machine learning is, though, is finding patterns in data, and building models of those patterns so we can make predictions.
+Humans do this intuitively, obviously, but computers have been able to do this for as long as they've been used for science and especially business.
+One of the simplest models you can make is a linear one: just a straight line through the data.
+The process of building one is called linear regression.

 ## Framing the Question